coffiasd/hexo-blog/source/_posts/make-a-swap-using-pancake-smart-router-in-solidity-contract.md

 ## overview

-In this article i gonna show you how to make a swap using pancakeswap smart router in solidity contract.Here wo go.In this example i swap BUSD token to CAKE.Here is the address of each token:
+In this article i gonna show you how to make a swap using pancakeswap smart router in solidity contract.Here wo go.
+In this example i swap BUSD token to CAKE.Here is the address of each token:

 - BUSD : <https://testnet.bscscan.com/address/0x78867BbEeF44f2326bF8DDd1941a4439382EF2A7>
 - CAKE : <https://testnet.bscscan.com/address/0xfa60d973f7642b748046464e165a65b7323b0dee>